Monada-Dominion/domain_2/docs/assets/md/meditation_2_1_5.md

-# 2.1.5 Multidimensional Meditation – Practice – The Point as an Independent Element
+# 2.1.5 Multidimensional Meditation – Theory – The Point as an Independent Element

 ---